semailab/portfolio/README.md

 ## Competitions
 - TracerFire 15 - 4th Place out of 20-30 Teams
-- CyberForce 2025 - Currently trying out for UTSA Team
+- CyberForce 2025 - Part of the UTSA team with a main focus on Windows Indicator of Compromise (IoC) log analysis.
+Set to compete on November 14-15, 2025

 ## Connect
 - [Email](mailto:ian.villarreal444@gmail.com)